Back Pain Location Charts

 Anxiety and depression are commonly associated with chronic pain, as ongoing discomfort can significantly impact emotional well-being.

-How do I stop worrying about back pain?
+How do I stop worrying about severe pain in the back?

 To reduce worry about back pain, engage in regular gentle exercise, practice stress-relief techniques such as mindfulness or meditation, and consult with a healthcare professional to develop a management plan tailored to your specific condition.